swaponline/swap.core/README.md

 ```

-### Swap
+### Order

-Each instance of Swap class represents order object with own fields and functionality:
+Each instance of Order class represents order object with own fields and functionality:

 #### Data structure